Force field: Apple's pressure-based screens promise a world beyond cold glass

 But efforts to go beyond that have been limited.

-BlackBerry incorporated pressure sensing into its Storm phone in 2008.
-And Rob Lacroix, vice president of engineering at Immersion Corp, said his company worked in 2012 with Fujitsu on the Raku-Raku Smartphone, an Android phone that could distinguish between a soft and firm touch to help users unfamiliar with handheld devices.
+BlackBerry (BB.TO) incorporated pressure sensing into its Storm phone in 2008.
+And Rob Lacroix, vice president of engineering at Immersion Corp (IMMR.O), said his company worked in 2012 with Fujitsu (6702.T) on the Raku-Raku Smartphone, an Android phone that could distinguish between a soft and firm touch to help users unfamiliar with handheld devices.

 But most efforts have been hamstrung by either a poor understanding of the user's needs, or technical limitations.
 A vibrating buzz, for instance, has negative connotations, causing most people to turn off any vibration feature, says James Lewis, CEO of UK-based Redux, which has been working on similar touch technology for several years.